Baker finally wins 1st Series title as manager with Astros

 After 25 seasons as a big league skipper peppered with a couple of painful near-misses, the 73-year-old Baker finally made it all the way home when his Houston Astros beat the Philadelphia Phillies 4-1 to win the title.

+“Had this happened years ago, I might not even be here,” Baker said.
+“So maybe it wasn’t supposed to happen so that I could hopefully influence a few young men’s lives and their families and a number of people in the country through showing what perseverance and character can do for you in the long run.”

 When Yordan Alvarez connected on a go-ahead three-run homer in the sixth inning, cameras panned to a beaming Baker who raised both arms high above his head.
-At the end of the game, the coaching and training staff circled around Dusty, jumping up and down, chanting “Dusty!
+At the end of the game, the coaching and training staff circled around Baker, jumping up and down, chanting “Dusty!
 Dusty!
-Dusty!” in the dugout before they join players on the field.
+Dusty!” in the dugout before they joined the players on the field.

+Baker’s wife, Melissa, and son Darren Baker were on the field to celebrate his long-awaited title and they all shared a hug not long after the final out.

+“He’s put in a lot of blood, sweat and tears and the game almost killed him when he had a stroke in 2017,” she said.
+“So just to see all this come together — he’s worked so hard and if anybody earned it… it’s him.”

 He became the oldest manager to win a World Series in his third trip as a manager to the Fall Classic.
 As a player he went three times with the Dodgers, winning it all in 1981.